 Students are expected to be knowledgeable about clients and their problems and about the plans for care prior to actually giving care.
 They must come prepared for the clinical experience and must adequately assess a client.
 Students are expected to perform skills safely.
 Students whose performance is deemed unsafe may fail the course or be dropped from the program.

 Students are responsible for their individual transportation to off-campus clinical sites.
 Individual transportation does not mean arrangements to car-pool with someone.
 Off-campus clinical assignments cannot be promised on the basis of the student's transportation convenience.
+Students may be required to complete a clinical experience on a Sunday or a holiday.

 To be eligible to write the NCLEX-RN examination, the student must have completed all required nursing courses required for licensure.
 Further, the student needs to be aware that, under the laws of California, a candidate for the examination is required to report all misdemeanors, driving citations, and felony convictions.
 If a candidate has a criminal history, the California Board of Registered Nursing will determine the eligibility of that individual to write the licensing examination.